About the Global Change Limnology Lab

 - how climate change, including changes in solar ultraviolet (UV) radiation, influence the structure and function of pelagic ecosystems, including predation risk, and trophic relationships involving zooplankton and early life stages of fish, and

-- how optical metrics related to water transparency, based on advanced sensors and absorbance and fluorescence microscopy, can inform us about how aquatic ecosystems and their catchments are being altered by climate change.
+- how optical metrics related to water transparency, based on advanced sensors and absorbance and fluorescence, can inform us about how aquatic ecosystems and their catchments are being altered by climate change.

 Currently, our work is centered on alpine and subalpine lakes in the U.S. and Canadian Rocky Mountains, as well as lower elevation lakes in northeastern Pennsylvania where we have a long-term database on several lakes.
 Our past work has also included the study of lakes in Glacier Bay, Alaska, the Southern Andes of Argentina, New Zealand, and other regions of the world.
 While the research questions are field-based, the approaches include laboratory and field experiments as well as comparative limnology.
 Students in the lab work collaboratively with other investigators at Miami University as well as at other institutions to give them experience with a broader range of skills, expertise, and perspectives on issues in aquatic ecosystems.